Affiliate links on Android Authority may earn us a commission. Learn more.

 Encrypted browsers are also a pretty good way of keeping your internet data private.
 Most of these browsers — including the most popular product, Tor — mimic a VPN by bouncing your data around multiple nodes, which are actually the computers of other users.

 Since Tor is free, you might think that this is better than a VPN.
 However, there are two very important factors to note.
 The first is that the “exit relay,” or the last user node your data travels through, is not encrypted with Tor.
 This means that somewhere out there on the internet, your data still exists.
-Obviously, it would be incredibly difficult for anyone to find it and match it to you, but it is not as fool-proof as a quality VPN service with a no-logging policy.
+Obviously, it would be incredibly difficult for anyone to find it and match it to you, but it is not impossible.

 The second reason Tor isn’t better than a VPN is that it’s only a browser.
-If you are doing something on the internet that’s not through a browser, that activity will not be encrypted.
+If you are doing something on the internet that’s not through a browser — such as through an app on your phone — that activity might not be encrypted.